ianlienfa/program-analysis-homework-1/README.md

 **Alternative 1 (GitHub Codespaces) - Recommended, requires the use of Chrome**

 1. Open this repository using **GitHub Codespaces**.
-A dialogue will say "This folder contains a workspace file ... <snip> ...
-Do you want to open it?"
-Click "Open Workspace".
 You may receive a warning from the Git extension of too many active changes in the codeql submodule; you can ignore this warning, especially since you won't turn in this git repository.
 Remember to commit changes to files you do care about before closing a codespace.
 2. Inside the codespace environment, open the QL Tab on the sidebar of Visual Studio Code and click **"Add a CodeQL database From GitHub"**.
 In this homework, we will analyze the following two projects: https://github.com/CMU-program-analysis/s2-hw1 and https://github.com/CMU-program-analysis/mypy-hw1.